SirYancy/itech240-personal-project/README.md

-# Project 1
+# Personal Project

-Welcome to project 1!

-For this project, you will be following the **Project 1 - VR Basics** section of the course curriculum.
-See the Canvas shell for details.
+This is the repository for your personal project and final project for the course.